material-components/material-web/README.md

 Two great choices for tools that do this are:

-- During local development, use open-wc's [`es-dev-server`](https://open-wc.org/developing/es-dev-server.html) with the `--node-resolve` flag.
+- During local development, use Modern Web's [`Web Dev Server`](https://modern-web.dev/docs/dev-server/overview/) with the `--node-resolve` flag.
 - For your production deployment, build your application with [Rollup](https://rollupjs.org/guide/en/) using the [`rollup-plugin-node-resolve`](https://github.com/rollup/rollup-plugin-node-resolve) plugin.